Billingegroup/cookiecutter/README.md

 desired change in our package structure.

 1. In your `dev` folder, fork and clone the package that you are preparing for release
+4. cd into the top level directory of that project
 2. `git pull upstream main` (make sure you are synchronized)
 3. Double check that no bug-fix etc. pull-requests are waiting to be merged.
-May as well get them merged before doing this
+May as well get them merged before doing this.
+Check with Simon if not sure.
-4. cd into the top level directory or that project
 5. run the cookiecutter `cookiecutter https://github.com/billingegroup/cookiecutter`
 6. Answer the questions as:
+   1.

 ## Workflow for testing diffpy.utils files